Classical Be Stars and Classical Be Star Binaries from LAMOST DR12

 \section{Spatial distribution, cluster membership and runaway stars}

 The spatial distribution of these CBe stars in the Milky Way is shown in Figure \ref{fig:distribution}.
-The same as Section \ref{sec3.4}, sources analyzed here and subsequent studies in this section are with relative distance uncertainty not exceeding 20\%.
-These CBe stars are primarily distributed at low Galactic latitudes toward the Galactic Anti-Center — a spatial trend observed in both newly identified and previously known sources.
-This trend may be attributable to survey plan of LAMOST and the severe interstellar extinction toward the Galactic Center. {In particular, we notice that two sources, LAMOST J193507.42+262713.5 and LAMOST J193559.39+285042.8, located at ($X\sim$4.5 kpc, $Y\sim$7 kpc), appear spatially isolated from the main concentration of the sample.
+The same as Section \ref{sec3.4}, sources analyzed here, and subsequent studies in this section are with relative distance uncertainty not exceeding 20\%.
+These CBe stars are primarily distributed at low Galactic latitudes toward the Galactic anticenter—a spatial trend observed in both newly identified and previously known sources.
+This trend may be attributable to the survey plan of LAMOST and the severe interstellar extinction toward the Galactic center.
+In particular, we notice that two sources, LAMOST J193507.42+262713.5 and LAMOST J193559.39+285042.8, located at ($X\sim$4.5 kpc, $Y\sim$7 kpc), appear spatially isolated from the main concentration of the sample.
 They do not have widely used cross-identifications in \texttt{SIMBAD} and were previously reported only as part of survey-level samples \citep{2021RAA....21..288S} rather than being targets of dedicated studies.
-As discussed in Section \ref{sec3.4}, LAMOST J193507.42+262713.5 is classified as a B3 II star and lies above the main sequence in the HRD, with a De-reddened (BP - RP) = -0.26 and an absolute $M_\mathrm{G}$ = -3.69.
-LAMOST J193559.39+285042.8 is classified as a B3 IV star and lies on or near the main sequence in the HRD, with a De-reddened (BP - RP) = -0.30 and an absolute $M_\mathrm{G}$ = -1.64.
-Their locations in the HRD are broadly consistent with their spectroscopically derived luminosity classes and do not show any obvious contradictions, supporting the conclusion that estimates of their distances are (roughly) reliable.
-Their apparent isolation in the $XY$ plane also reflects distance-dependent selection effects: at such a large distance only intrinsically bright stars remain detectable and classifiable.}
+As discussed in Section \ref{sec3.4}, LAMOST J193507.42+262713.5 is classified as a B3 II star and lies above the MS in the H-R diagram, with a dereddened (BP – RP) = -0.26 and an absolute $M_\mathrm{G}$ = -3.69.
+LAMOST J193559.39+285042.8 is classified as a B3 IV star and lies on or near the MS in the H-R diagram, with a dereddened (BP – RP) = -0.30 and an absolute $M_\mathrm{G}$ = -1.64.
+Their locations in the H-R diagram are broadly consistent with their spectroscopically derived luminosity classes and do not show any obvious contradictions, supporting the conclusion that estimates of their distances are (roughly) reliable.
+Their apparent isolation in the $XY$ plane also reflects distance-dependent selection effects: at such a large distance, only intrinsically bright stars remain detectable and classifiable.